Global Diversification Discount and Its Discontent

 Author: sungyongchang

 Hi!
-I am Sungyong Chang, an assistant professor of Strategy and Entrepreneurship at London Business School.
+I am Sungyong Chang, an assistant professor of Management and Organizations at Cornell University.
 My research interests lie in the area of creativity & innovation, and computational social science.
 You can also find my working papers in my CV, and on my SSRN page and Google Scholar.
 I graduated from Columbia Business School in May 2018 and earned BA in Business and Economics as a valedictorian from Seoul National University.
-I like to read science fiction & mystery novels, play board games, room-escape games, and travel.